ffrankies/kindschi-fellowship-journal/README.md

 ### Roadblocks

-- Spent way too much time trying to track down and fix an off-by-one error
+- Spent way too much time trying to track down and fix and off-by-one error
 - The testing partition isn't currently being used
 - Shuffling a large enough dataset may end up being computationally costly (done to prevent the test partition from inheriting the ordering from the dataset)
 - There are now essentially 10 epochs for every actual epoch (since training goes over 9/10th of the non-testing data 10 times in every epoch)